 One thing is clear - Spicer killed inattention to Internet culture.
 If he knew about Godwin's Law, according to which the mention of Hitler is an actual admission of defeat in any dispute, it probably would hurl poosteregsya remember the Fuehrer of the Third Reich, and even more so for someone to compare with him.

 Donald Trump, in turn, demonstrated that it is far more skillful demagogue than his spokesman.
 In an interview with Fox Business, referring to his Syrian counterpart Bashar al-Assad, he said in part: "If Russia did not go and did not support the animal would not have been a problem."

-And not a single statement perturbed by the animal rights!
+And not a single indignant statement on the part of animal advocates!